Ankylosing spondylitis

 What causes ankylosing spondylitis?

-The cause is not known.
-However, there is a strong hereditary (genetic) tendency.
-For example, there is a strong association with a gene called HLA-B27.
-About 9 out of every 10 people with AS have this gene compared with fewer than 1 out of every 10 in the general population.
-However, having this gene does not mean that you will automatically develop AS.
-Most people with this gene do not develop AS.
-Also, some people develop AS who do not have this gene.
-It is thought that something may trigger AS to develop in people who have an inherited tendency to develop AS, and the gene HLA-B27 provides a strong tendency.
-As yet, the trigger is not known and other genes and factors may also be involved in causing AS.
+The exact cause is not known.
+However, there is a strong genetic tendency.
+There is a strong association with a gene variant called HLA-B27.
+About 9 out of every 10 people with ankylosing spondylitis have this gene variant compared with fewer than 1 out of every 10 in the general population.
+However, having HLA-B27 does not automatically lead to AS.
+94 out of 100 people with HLA-B27 will not develop AS.
+Also, some people develop AS who do not have this gene variant.
+It is thought that something may trigger AS to develop in people who have an inherited tendency to develop AS, and that HLA-B27 provides a strong tendency.
+As yet, the trigger is unknown and other genes and factors may also be involved in causing AS.

 The most common symptoms of AS are back pain and stiffness.

 Some other conditions develop more commonly than would be expected in people who have AS.
-For example, people with AS have a greater than average chance of developing:
+People with AS have a greater than average chance of developing:

-Note: most people with AS do not get these conditions - it is just that they are more common in people with AS than would be expected in the general population.
+Note: Most people with ankylosing spondylitis do not get these conditions but they are more common in people with AS than in the general population.

 Continue reading below